Superman (2025) Comic Book Inspirations and Theories for the Sequel

 Superman For All Seasons

 Perhaps the second most cited book is Jeph Loeb and Tim Sale's Superman For All Seasons.
 Acting as a supplement but also partial retcon to MoS, this story also tackles Clark's early days, focusing more on the importance of Smallville, the Kents, Lana Lang and Pete Ross.
-The visuals of the Kents and Smallville are clear along with the tone and episodic storytelling style, which All-Star also had.
+The visuals of the Kents and Smallville are clearly inspired by this along with the tone and near-episodic storytelling style, which All-Star also had.
 Some of Lex's character, philosophy and Raptors also take from this.
 Here he transforms a scientist into the "hero" Toxin in a similar way to how this film portrays the Engineer as his creation.
 Lex's toxic "love" of Metropolis and view of Superman stealing "her" from him, and his view of his natural human effort being overshadowed by a superpowered alien are of course present here as well.
+Even Clark's arc of returning to Smallville briefly to rediscover why he's a hero also resembles this.

 Lex Luthor: Man of Steel